sanand0/til/til.md

 ## Dec 2025

+- 26 Dec 2025.
+[The Diabetes Code](https://www.goodreads.com/book/show/38227753-the-diabetes-code) by Jason Fung suggests less intake to reverse Type 2 Diabetes.
+[Claude](https://claude.ai/share/ca706f64-ff53-467e-9e61-b4c8367790f1)
+  - Insulin pushes sugar into cells for energy storage.
+  - In Type 1 Diabetes, immune cells attack insulin-producing cells.
+Patients need insulin to survive.
+  - In Type 2 Diabetes, high carbs -> high insulin -> cells become insulin-resistant.
+Feeding them insulin can harm, sometimes.
+  - Weight loss can definitely reverse it.
+Reducing carbs & preferring whole foods helps.
+Intermittent fasting likely helps.
+  - But "sugar is the main driver of Type 2 Diabetes" isn't research-robust.
+Genetics, sleep, stress, gut microbiome, socioeconomics contribute.
+Diet & fasting are hard to sustain, and isn't for everyone.
+- 26 Dec 2025.
+[The Obesity Code](https://www.goodreads.com/book/show/24945404-the-obesity-code) by Jason Fung suggests whole foods and intermittent fasting.
+[Claude](https://claude.ai/share/2e102fee-04ab-4c78-80e8-e8d77cc3105c)
+  - Eating whole foods (rather than processed foods) does help.
+  - Fasting does help.
+(But maybe no more than reduced calorie intake, and sustaining it could be harder.)
+  - But his claim that high insulin -> obesity isn't research-robust.
+It may be correlation not causation.
 - 26 Dec 2025. ⭐ [How Minds Change](https://www.goodreads.com/book/show/57933312-how-minds-change) suggests that friendship, more than facts, changes opinions.
 Sometimes your own, too.
 [Claude](https://claude.ai/share/25283a55-9f6f-408d-9080-1a7b1c3d8a3e)
   - Facts backfire (though less often than the book indicates).
 Challenging identity is a survival threat.
   - Asking genuine questions and actually listening enables change.
 (It might change you, too.)
   - "How did you come to believe that?"
 "How confident are you (1-10)?"
 "What would it take to move that number?" helps introspect.
   - Relationships create safety to question beliefs.
 Lasting change requires somewhere new to belong.
-- 26 Dec 2025.
-[The Obesity Code](https://www.goodreads.com/book/show/24945404-the-obesity-code) by Jason Fung suggests whole foods and intermittent fasting.
-[Claude](https://claude.ai/share/2e102fee-04ab-4c78-80e8-e8d77cc3105c)
-  - Eating whole foods (rather than processed foods) does help.
-  - Fasting does help.
-(But maybe no more than reduced calorie intake, and sustaining it could be harder.)
-  - But his claim that high insulin -> obesity isn't research-robust.
-It may be correlation not causation.
 - 25 Dec 2025.
 If you see a smooth, glassy patch surrounded by ripples, it’s usually because a thin surface film or local surface flow is damping the tiny wind-made waves there, not because the water underneath is calmer.
 [ChatGPT](https://chatgpt.com/share/694d1b9b-c804-8003-b76f-818515635766)
   ![Glassy patch surrounded by ripples](https://files.s-anand.net/images/2025-12-25-calm-water-amidst-turbuence-singapore-gardens-by-the-bay.webp)
 - 25 Dec 2025.
 [Lifespan](https://www.goodreads.com/book/show/43723901-lifespan) and [The Telomere EFfect](https://www.goodreads.com/book/show/34458942-the-telomere-effect) suggest exercise, sleep, eat well, manage stress to live longer.
 [Claude](https://claude.ai/share/f7555a9c-3f6a-4f3c-a56a-ee3d9384d324)